Refusal Infrastructure for High-Risk Legal Actions

 Why It Matters

-- Bounded – actions constrained by role, timeline, and context
+Bounded — actions constrained by role, context, and authority

-In legal, financial, and other regulated systems, speed without integrity isn’t progress.
-It’s exposure.
+In legal and other regulated environments, speed without authority control is exposure.

-A sealed substrate — built for moments where decisions have to stand up to courts, regulators, and time.
+A pre-execution authority gate for moments where decisions must stand up to courts, regulators, insurers, and time.